mapattacker/datascience/classimbalance.rst

 Under/Over-Sampling
 --------------------

-SMOTEENN combines SMOTE (synthetic over sampling) with Edited Nearest Neighbours, which is used to pare down and centralise the negative cases.
+SMOTEENN combines SMOTE with Edited Nearest Neighbours, which is used to pare down and centralise the negative cases.

 .. code:: python